-12.1 Performance requirements for grant disbursements will be included in the approval letter.
+12.1 Grant payment schedule and performance requirements will be included in the approval letter.

 13. Claims Submission

 13.1 It is the responsibility of the entity to provide complete and accurate information to the Department in order to enable speedy and correct evaluation and processing of the investment grant.